ZARTHvader754/project-landing-TaskSync/README.md

 # Task Sync — Landing Page

-A simple, credible landing page for **Task Sync**, an app that helps you schedule daily tasks, stick to goals, and explore new hobbies through reminders, scheduling, and checklists.
+A simple, credible landing page for **Task Sync**, an app that helps you schedule daily tasks, stick to goals, and explore new hobbies through reminders, scheduling, an checklists.

 ## Project Overview
 Task Sync is designed to solve the problem of scattered to-dos and inconsistent goal-setting.
 It turns goals into micro-steps, schedules them intelligently around your day, and even nudges you to try new hobbies so you can balance productivity with personal growth.